 Colucci, L.A.
 Magnetic Resonance Methods for Quantifying Fluid Overload Using Portable MR Sensors.
 Poster presentation at HST Forum.
 Harvard Medical School, Boston, MA (2017).
 Winner of Medical Devices track.

-Colucci, L.A. (moderator).
+Colucci, L.A. (invited moderator).
 Women in Healthcare: Why Boston, Why Now, and What Does the Future Look Like?
 Duke Boston Women’s Forum.
 Loews Hotel, Boston, MA (2016). ~100 live audience members.
 One of the largest events the Duke Alumni Women’s group has ever held.

 Colucci, L.A., Li, M. Team Poseidon: Novel Non-Invasive Hydration Sensor.
 Soldier Design Competition, MIT, Cambridge, MA (2016).
 3rd place team.
 Competition for students at MIT and West Point Academy to build better tools for soldiers.

-Colucci, L.A. (panelist).
+Colucci, L.A. (invited panelist).
 Career Panel for High School Girls.
 Summer Pathways in Science and Engineering Program, Boston University, Boston, MA (2016).
-25 high school girls interested in exploring science and engineering
+25 high school girls interested in exploring science and engineering.

 Colucci, L.A.
 Why I Chose Duke.
 Blue Devil Days Closing Ceremony, Cameron Indoor Stadium, Duke, Durham, NC (2016).
-Duke Admissions asked Lina to speak to accepted high school students and their parents visiting Duke. ~800 live audience members.
+Invited by Duke Admissions to speak to accepted high school students and their parents. ~800 live audience members.

 Graboyes, R., Colucci, L.A., Martin, C. Policies to Promote Health Care Innovation: A Walk on the Supply Side.
 32nd NABE Economic Policy Conference.
 Capital Hilton, Washington, D.C., 2016.
 Around 50 live audience members.
 Video: www.linacolucci.com/2016/04/nabe-panel-policies-to-promote-health-care-innovation/